-Here; every element of the circuit will have a certain resistance, they receive and lose energy to some value.
-But the deciding factor of the value of energy is the physical features of the elements.
+Here; each component of the circuit will have a specific resistance, they get and lose energy to some value.
+But the main factor of the estimation of energy is the physical highlights of the components.

-When we measure the voltage across the DC supply and first resistor, we can see that it will be less than the supply voltage.
-We can calculate, the energy consumed by each resistance by measuring the voltage across individual resistors.
+When we measure the voltage across the DC supply and first resistor, we can see that it will be not exactly the supply voltage.
+We can calculate, the energy devoured by every resistance by estimating the voltage crosswise over individual resistors.

 While the current flows through the wire starting from the DC supply to the first resistor, some energy that is given by the source gets dissipated owing to the conductor resistance.
-To verify the voltage drop, Ohm’s law and Kirchhoff’s circuit law are used which are briefed below.
-Ohm’s law is represented by:
+To verify the voltage drop, Ohm’s law and Kirchhoff’s circuit law utilized which are advised beneath.
+Ohm’s law is spoken to by:

 V → Voltage Drop (V)